1500-Shubham/Applied-AI-Engineering/GenAIUsingLangchain/CampusXYouTubeChannel.md

     - Text Based - String used for communication
     - Multimodal : Image , Text, Video
 - Prompt important as it decides output from LLM.
-- Static vs Dynamic Prompt
+- Static vs Dynamic Prompt : PromptTemplate
     - created different files for this
     - dynamic has {} input accoring change the nature
         - Create Template Prompt Class